Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 ## Change Application Names

-To change an application name, click on the the application's name in the grid to go to its **Overview** page.
+To change an application name, click on the application's name in the grid to go to its **Overview** page.
 Click on the name at the top of the page to update the text, or click on the **Settings** icon and update the name in the **Application Defaults** dialog. **Each application within an organization must have an unique name.**

 > **Note:** SuperAdmins can also edit application names by clicking on the name in the grid.